 Automation in software development has led to the creation of various rapid application development tools.
 Low-code and no-code development platforms were the first generation to emerge, making software development faster and more accessible.
 Now, a new generation of rapid application development tools - like Codebots - are emerging, and their capabilities stretch beyond the limiting definitions of “low” and “no” code.

 In this article, we will explore the benefits and limitations of low-code and no-code development platforms, and assess how they stack up against the new generation of rapid application development tools.

-are part of the early generation of rapid application software development tools.
+Low-code and no-code platforms are part of the early generation of rapid application software development tools.
 As technology began to mature, businesses of all sizes and industries realised they needed to undergo a digital transformation.
 In order to remain relevant and compete in the digital world, they needed software, websites, and/or applications that fit the experience consumers were now coming to expect.

 Traditional software development was expensive, time-consuming, and required continuous maintenance.
 Projects would frequently run over budget or experience delays for a variety of reasons, including inaccurate estimations, infrastructure issues, code errors or testing challenges.
 For small businesses that work with strict budgets, traditional IT was simply unrealistic.

 Low-code and no-code platforms emerged as a solution, boasting benefits of speed, affordability, and most importantly, accessibility to the masses.

 Low-code and no-code platforms work by using visual modelling software to build applications.
 Users have access to a library of pre-built functionality they can drag-and-drop on a graphic interface, creating whole applications from templates that include general business processes and logic.

 The key differences between low-code and no-code platforms are their target users and their output capabilities.